ZihaoWang/LLM4TopicModel/README.md

     * python main.py --num_generate_keywords 10 --ppo_epochs 2

-You can find all arguments and their descriptions in the args.py.
+You can find all the arguments and their descriptions in args.py.

 # Dataset

-There is no suitable datasets with dynamic topic names and keywords online, so we create a dataset from scratch.
+There are no suitable datasets with dynamic topic names and keywords online, so we create a dataset from scratch.

 1. We use the [Yahoo Answers Topics](https://huggingface.co/datasets/yahoo_answers_topics) dataset, which is constructed using 10 largest main categories.
 Each class contains 140,000 training samples and 6,000 testing samples.
 From each sample, we use the **topic id** and **best answer** fields as categories and documents.
 We get --corpus_sample_size samples and create three datasets:

-    * Training dataset: each document belongs to one of --num_seen_topic **seen topics**, and there are --finetune_size_per_label documents per seen topic.
+    * Training dataset: Each document belongs to one of --num_seen_topic **seen topics**, and there are --finetune_size_per_label documents per seen topic.

-    * Seen testing dataset: contains remaining document belonging to one of --num_seen_topic **seen topics**.
+    * Seen testing dataset: It contains remaining document belonging to one of --num_seen_topic **seen topics**.

-    * Unseen testing dataset: contains all documents belonging to the remaining **unseen topics**.
+    * Unseen testing dataset: It contains all documents belonging to the remaining **unseen topics**.

 In this way, we can evaluate the performance of our fine-tuned LLM on both seen documents of topics and unseen topics.
 The number of seen topics is 8 by default.